rando2/HTCGenotyping/README.md

 Additionally, you can come to the [Bioinformatics Coffee Hour](https://bioinfcoffeehour.slack.com) to ask for help.
 As of Spring 2019, we meet at 2:30pm on Wednesdays in Array Cafe.

 ## USING THE PIPELINE
-Start with the array_submit.sh script.
+Start with the queue_jobs.sh script.
 This is the hub that queues all of the jobs with interlocking dependencies, so that (if all goes well), you can run this script once and then take the weekend off.
 Of course, it might take a little work at first to make sure the script is able to find everything it needs to run!